How can we build healthier communities, as people, as artists, as friends, as a country?

 The residents were assisted by local artists Vatic Kuumba and Carolina Briones, and the theme for each piece was “no place like home.”
 Organizers said the National Arts for EveryBody Campaign aims to show how arts participation is good for both physical and mental health.

-Eighteen communities across America will unveil participatory public art projects on July 27, 2024 showcasing how the arts can improve health and bring people together.
+Eighteen communities across America will unveil participatory public art projects on July 27, 2024.

 Arizona Daily 07.26.24